ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

     Figure 2: Illustration of the SMART algorithm: (a) tree-pruning and disjoint tree creation and (b)-(i) tree-repair and replanning.
 </div>

-## Simulation in the Environments with Moving Obstacles
+## Simulation in the Dynamic Environments
 - Holonomic robot: moves at a speed of 4m/s.
 - Dynamic obstacle: moves along a random heading for a random distance.
 - Scenario 1: 32m × 32m space populated with only dynamic obstacles.